nextgis/docs_ngweb/source/annotation.rst

 Web Map: user's permissions associated with annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To further manage the work with annotations you can use access permissions (you can read more in :ref:`Setting permissions <ngw_access_rights>` of NextGIS Web documentation).
+To further manage the work with annotations you can use access permissions (you can read more about `setting permissions <https://docs.nextgis.com/docs_ngcom/source/permissions.html#types-of-rules-what-can-be-allowed-or-denied>`_).

 There are three permissions associated with annotations: